misterBIT/angular2-workshop-shop/README.md

 # Angular 2 workshop seed app

-This repository holds a simple demo seed app based on [angular2-starter](https://github.com/angular/angular2-seed/),
+This repository holds a seed based on [angular2-starter](https://github.com/angular/angular2-seed/),

-The "github browser" app in the original was replaced for a simple app with 3 sections
+The "github browser" app in the original was removed and only a very bare "home" route exists for the basic module/component/route boilerplate

-1. simple "home" page
-2. monsters "app"  (discussed on the 2nd day)
-3. chat (disucssed on the 3rd day)
+The simple example app that was here before was moved to [the samples repo](https://github.com/misterBIT/angular2-workshop-samples)

 ## Prerequisites